Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 \subsection{Flow-field structure}

-Nematohydrodynamics produces a two-way coupling between the structure of the flow velocity field $\bf u$ and the director field $\n$, and we see this reflected in the coupled topologies of the two fields.
+Nematohydrodynamics produces a two-way coupling between the flow velocity field $\bf u$ and the director field $\bf n$, and we see this reflected in the coupled topologies of the two fields.
 In addition to determining the reorientation sites of defect trajectories, the active force encoded by the boundary conditions acts on the flow field.
-Thus, understanding how the structure of the flow field is mutually-consistent with the boundary-imposed active force will be useful for characterizing the general dynamics of $n=2q$ positive defects with anchoring of winding $q$.
-Here, by fixing the director at the boundary with nontrivial winding, we set up patterns of active force by which we can sculpt the dominant flow structures within the bulk.
+Here, we examine the topologically robust features of the active nematic flow field that are sculpted by the choice of boundary conditions.

 To elucidate the coupling of the director and velocity fields, we examine the instantaneous and time-averaged vorticity of the flow structures underlying the observed braiding dynamics.
 We define the boundaries of vortices using the second invariant of the velocity gradient tensor, known as the $\mathcal{Q}$-criterion \cite{head_spontaneous_2024}: